Cigarette Cost & Health Impact Calculator

 Smoking and Cancer Screening

-The US Preventive Services Task Force (USPSTF) recommends annual low-dose computed tomography (LDCT) screening for adults aged 50-80 who have a 20+ pack-year smoking history and currently smoke or have quit within the past 15 years.
+The US Preventive Services Task Force (USPSTF) recommends annual low-dose computed tomography (LDCT) screening for adults aged 50-80 who have a 20+ pack-year smoking history and still smoke or have quit within the past 15 years.
 The NELSON trial demonstrated a 26% reduction in lung cancer mortality in men and up to 61% in women with LDCT screening.
 Calculating pack-years accurately is critical for determining screening eligibility.

 Global Tobacco Economics